linucksrox/hugoblog/content/post/2024-08-27-kubernetes-homelab-series-with-talos-linux-part-1-introduction.md

   - For disks, choose something on SSD storage (required for reasonable etcd performance)
   - Enable Discard and SSD emulation options
   - 20GB should be plenty
-  - Minimum of 4 CPU cores
+  - 4CPU (2 minimum)
-  - Minimum of 4GB RAM
+  - 4GB RAM (2 minimum)
   - VLAN 50, DHCP (optional)
-- Start the VMs, and check the console for each to verify they are running and have an IP assigned on the kubernetes vlan
+- Start the VMs, and check the console for each to verify they are running (and have an IP assigned on the kubernetes VLAN if applicable)
 - Check out the talos project: TBD
+  - TODO: spell out the process for generating machine configs, secrets, storing in git, etc. Should I do SOPS + age first?
 - Install talosctl and verify it's the same version you are deploying
 - Generate new secrets which creates secrets.yaml
   - `talosctl gen secrets`